Tim Pickup: Enfield Federals

 Pickup did his schooling at St. Patrick's Strathfield, and graduated from Christian Brothers Lewisham in 1965.
-He was offered a high school scholarship to storied Rugby Union nursery, St. Joseph's Hunter's Hill but declined for at that time was not a fan of Rugby Union.

-At the end of 1965 Harrie Pickup decided to move his family to the Northern Beaches, as all three brothers had discovered surfing and were regulars on the Peninsula.
-The Pickups settled in Curl Curl.
+He was offered a high school scholarship to storied Rugby Union nursery, St. Joseph's Hunter's Hill, but declined for at that time was not a fan of Rugby Union.
+At the end of 1965 Harrie Pickup moved his family to the Northern Beaches, as all three brothers had discovered surfing and were regulars on the Peninsula.
+The Pickups settled in Curl Curl, New South Wales.